 For Babies and Younger Kids

-This cute stuffed Lamb prays the Lord’s Prayer and there are several other “buddies” you can collect that sing songs and recite scripture.
+This cute stuffed racoon prays the Lord’s Prayer and there are several other “buddies” you can collect that sing songs and recite scripture.
 Perfect for babies and toddlers.
+I especially like that it has different textures for sensory development.

-I love muslin swaddles, so these caught my eye of course!
-This would be a keepsake for your child as well as a practical gift.
+I love muslin swaddles, so these oversized blankets with Jeremiah 29:11 printed on them caught my eye when I was browsing Amazon recently.
+This would be a keepsake for your child as well as a very practical gift.

 • Related Content: How to Find the Best Muslin Swaddles at the Lowest Prices